RickKimball/vendor/README.md

-Note: Information on how 3rd party hardware is added to the Arduino environment is detailed here: https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5-3rd-party-Hardware-specification This document just hightlight the specific things required to reference the STM core.
+Note: Information on how 3rd party hardware is added to the Arduino environment is detailed here: https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5-3rd-party-Hardware-specification This document just highlights the specific things required to reference the STM core.

 ### install
 ---